slothfulxtx/diff-gaussian-rasterization/README.md

 **What's new** : Except for the RGB image, we also support render depth map, alpha map, normal map and extra per-Gaussian attributes (both forward and backward process) compared with the [original repository](https://github.com/graphdeco-inria/diff-gaussian-rasterization).

+:mega: We recently support computing the gradient w.r.t. camera pose.
+However, this feature hasn't been fully validated, thus we don't merge it into the main branch.
+You can switch to pose branch for more information.
+If you find any bugs, leave a message in the issues.
+Thank you!

 We modify the dependency name as **diff_gauss** to avoid dependecy conflict with the original version.
 You can install our repo by executing the following command lines
 ```shell
 git clone --recurse-submodules https://github.com/slothfulxtx/diff-gaussian-rasterization.git